Davy Crockett (outlaw): Biography

 Davy Crockett was born to Andrew Crockett and Mary (Danley) Crockett in Tennessee, but the family moved to central Texas, where Andrew operated a toll bridge across the Brazos River, when Davy was still a boy.
 According to differing accounts, Crockett was either a grandson or grandnephew of the better-known Crockett.

 When he was grown, Crockett went to New Mexico Territory with a friend named Peter Burleson and established a ranch near Cimarron, which at the time was a small, but wild, cowtown.
 At first, Crockett maintained a good relationship with the people of Cimarron, but his quarrelsome partner, Agustus "Gus" Heffron, led him astray.
 Eventually, Crockett and Heffron became the leading bullies in town.

 Local folklore says that Crockett was a member of a lynch mob headed by Clay Allison who killed the Elizabethtown serial killer, Charles Kennedy, in 1870.
 However, Crockett's presence during the lynching remains debatable.
-Crocket after doing many crimes was sent to jail in 1872 after which he later escaped.
+Crockett, after doing many crimes, was sent to jail in 1872 after which he later escaped.